 Xīn Nián Kuài Lè! 新年快乐 Happy Chinese New Year!

-Join us in 2021 as we welcome the Year of the Ox during our online Chinese New Year celebrations.
+Join us in 2023 as we welcome the Year of the Rabbit during our Lunar New Year celebrations.

 Nestled on the south side of Liverpool city centre is the iconic Chinese Ceremonial Archway.
 Standing tall and visible from afar, it provides an impressive entrance to Chinatown, home to the oldest Chinese community in Europe.

 A popular tourist attraction, it is a beacon of fortune and the focal point for people to gather to celebrate the annual Chinese New Year Festival.
 The streets adorned with Chinese lanterns, the dragon, lion and unicorn displaying their strength and sharing good luck through traditional dance and of course the noisy firecrackers to ward off bad luck and delight the crowds.

 This year, we are thrilled to be able to celebrate the traditional Chinese New Year Celebrations in person once again.
 The symbolic Chinese lanterns will decorate the heart of Chinatown, buildings will be lit up red in honour of this age-old tradition, the dragon and unicorn will parade the streets and the stage returns to Great George Square to host a programme of live performances throughout the day.